vysheng/tg/README-Cygwin.md

 Now you have a compiler, but no libraries.
 You need readline, openssl, libconfig, liblua, python and libjansson to use telegram-cli's full functionality.

-Then Clone GitHub Repository in Cygwin Terminal :
+Clone GitHub Repository in Cygwin Terminal :

      git clone --recursive https://github.com/vysheng/tg.git